observablehq/framework/docs/getting-started.md

 This is your [project configuration](./config) file, such as the pages and sections in the sidebar navigation, and the project’s title.
 The config file can be written in either TypeScript (`.ts`) or JavaScript (`.js`).
 ### Installing into an existing project

 You can also install the CLI as a dependency on an existing project if you don’t want to create a new project from a template as above.
-You can even install the CLI globally so that the `observable` command is available across projects.

 ```sh
 npm install @observablehq/cli